Residential Moving

 3. Upgrade to protect your Christmas tree

 packing holiday decorations - Christmas tree duffelIf you have an artificial tree, packing it properly will keep it in good shape for years to come.
 Because it’s the centerpiece of your holiday decorations, consider upgrading its storage container to something more robust than the box it arrived in, especially if it is worn out and falling apart.
 You can find any number of canvas or polyester duffels on the market that will suit your budget and provide a long-term replacement.
 Choose one with handles to make moving your tree easier.
-If you don’t want a dedicated bag for some reason, at least consider purchasing a sturdy movers box to keep your tree protected.
+If you don’t want to use a tree bag or duffel, consider purchasing a sturdy movers box to keep your tree protected.

 4. Box decorations like a pro mover